On this page

 - Must be case-sensitive and read-only

-- Cannot be hidden from the API request
+- Can't be hidden from the API request

-A best practice is to use a generated globally unique identifier (GUID) for this value.
+As a best practice, generate a global unique identifier (GUID) for this value.

 Active resources